The Cars I’ve Owned

 - 1972 240Z – Originally a dark reddish color, painted this one Porsche red.
 Louvered hood.
 Enkei wheels.
 Exhaust.
 Some audio.
 Corbeau seats.

 - 1968 Pontiac Firebird 400 – Fun project car – or so I thought.
-After digging into the motor, found head issues, a welded block, etc. Ran when I got it, sold it not running/
+After digging into the motor, I found head issues, a welded block, etc. It ran when I got it, sold it not running.

 - 1967 Chevelle SS – Powerglide trans and a small block 400.
 Good for burnouts.
 Horrible for anything else.
 Sold for double what I paid for the car.

 - 1976 Chevy Luv w/V8 swap – Bought as a project car.
-Did some work on it, but previous owner had welded the rocker arms.
-Sold as is within 5 months.
+Did some work on it, but the previous owner had welded the rocker arms.
+Sold as-is within 5 months.

 - 1978 Fiat 128 Spyder – Girlfriend liked it so I bought it as a play car.
 Ditched the girlfriend 6 months later, car went right after it blew the second gear synchro.